Cultural impact of BTS: Chile

-Legacy
+Musical influence

 BTS' work has influenced numerous artists, including (G)I-dle, D-Crunch's Hyunho, The Boyz' Younghoon and Hwall, SF9's Zuho, Euna Kim, Golden Child's Jaehyun, Wanna One, IN2IT, Park Ji-hoon, Kim Dong-han, Seven O'Clock, Hyeongseop X Euiwoong, Noir, Victon's Sejun and Byungchan, Loona, Newkidd, and Enhypen.

 K-pop groups and idols began changing the themes of their lyrics from love stories to words such as "looking for myself" after BTS' "Love Yourself" era and RM's speech at the United Nations.
 Their success on the global pop market kicked off a new trend among Korean bands, with a growing number of idols, including Monsta X and Stray Kids, starting to present more personal messages when they write lyrics.
 Some artists have published conceptual trilogies, built imaginary worlds around their music, and shown greater propensity for darker themes after they noticed BTS' success with doing the same.
 Various countries have tried to replicate making bands similar to BTS, including South Korea, Japan, and the United States.

 Commercial influence

+South Korean economy

 Fans queueing to buy BTS merchandise before a concert in Los Angeles.

 In 2019, BTS was believed to have revitalized the Korean music industry and to have had an estimated 1-2% effect upon the entire Korean economy, in addition to its international influences.
 Credited for the surge in popularity of online purchases of K-pop items and the growth of the Korean Wave between 2016 and 2018 by the Korea Customs Service and Korea Foundation, BTS was cited as one of the main driving forces for the recovery of South Korea's music-related sector to levels seen before China's 2016 ban on domestic cultural contents over soured diplomatic relations.

+Yung Duk Kim, vice president and chief operating officer of the Korea Creative Content Agency, stated that K-pop had "skyrocketed" since BTS' popularity surged and created jobs not only for BTS and it team but also other K-pop idols.